Didactic Program in Dietetics, Certificate

 • A minimum of 85 percent of graduates will answer that they agree or strongly agree that the DPD program instilled a desire for continued development as a self-learner.

-Goal 4: To prepare a graduate who will contribute to society based on development of a sense of community and social/civic responsibility.
+Goal 4: To prepare a graduate who will contribute to society based on the development of a sense of community and social/civic responsibility.

 • A minimum of 75 percent of graduating seniors will have participated in a total of at least 20 hours of service learning by the end of the DPD program.

-• A minimum of 85 percent of graduates will indicate that they agree or strongly agree that the DPD program supported development of judgments respectful of the inherent dignity and worth of individuals.
+• A minimum of 85 percent of graduates will indicate that they agree or strongly agree that the DPD program supported the development of judgments respectful of the inherent dignity and worth of individuals.

 DPD Certificate Standard Track